Reports: Los Angeles Hospitals at Capacity, Turning Away Ambulances, Planning for Rationed Care as COVID Death Toll Mounts

 L.A.
 County’s number of ICU patients with COVID rose to 1,449 on Sunday, breaking records for 16 consecutive days with a net increase of 35 new patients per day.
 This has not yet reached the county’s 44 per day peak from mid-December, but the strain on resources and personnel has led Newsom to declare that his latest stay-at-home order would be extended Tuesday in places where hospital ICUs have less than 15 percent capacity.

-Newsom said Monday that even with hospital admissions plateauing in some places, the state was destined to move into a “new phase” that it’s been preparing for as it sets up hospital beds in arenas, schools and tents, though it is struggling to staff them.
+Newsom said Monday that even with hospital admissions plateauing in some places, the state was destined to move into a “new phase” that it’s been preparing for as it sets up hospital beds in arenas, schools, and tents, though it is struggling to staff them.

 “As we move into this new phase, where we brace, where we prepare ourselves for what is inevitable now … based on the travel we have just seen in the last week and the expectation of more of the same through the rest of the holiday season of a surge on top of a surge, arguably, on top of, again, another surge,” Newsom said.